bvsam/ml-translation/README.md

 pip install -r requirements.txt
 ```

+2. Run the `src/en-fr_rnn.ipynb` notebook to train the model and save its weights at `src/weights/en-fr_rnn_lstm_512.pt`.
+Modify `src/create_model.py` with any changes to the final model's architecture or the paths to its weights, if necessary.

-2. Create the bentoml model
+3. Create the bentoml model

 ```
 cd src